Japan America Society of Greater Philadelphia: History

 The Japan America Society of Greater Philadelphia was incorporated in 1994 in Philadelphia, Pennsylvania.
 It is a member of National Association of Japan-America Societies, a national non-profit U.S. network dedicated to public education about Japan.
 JASGP is the second largest Japan American Society, after the Japan Society in Manhattan.

 In 1998, JASGP began a citywide beautification program planting ornamental cherry blossom trees in Fairmount Park and along the banks of Philadelphia's Schuylkill River.
 This program became the Subaru Cherry Blossom Festival of Greater Philadelphia in 2003 following a title sponsorship from Subaru of America.

 In 2016, JASGP merged with Friends of the Japanese House and Garden, a private nonprofit which operated Shofuso Japanese House and Garden beginning in 1982.
-Built in 1953 in Kyoto, Japan, for an exhibition at New York City's Museum of Modern Art, Shofuso relocated to Fairmount Park and was constructed on the site of a Japanese garden built during the 1876 Centennial Exposition.
+Built in 1953 in Nagoya, Japan, for an exhibition at New York City's Museum of Modern Art, Shofuso relocated to Fairmount Park and was constructed on the site of a Japanese garden built during the 1876 Centennial Exposition.

 JASGP commemorated Shofuso's 60th anniversary season in Fairmount Park in 2018.
 Events included an annual general meeting at Philadelphia City Hall and a series of special programs on site at Shofuso.